lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

       Default: <empty string>
     -r, --rmatt, --remove-attribute
-      Do not remove the variant itself, just remove the mismatching Prediction in the INFO column: e.g: CSQ=OK,OK,NO,OK -> CSQ=OK,OK,OK
+      Do not remove the variant itself, just remove the mismatching Prediction in the INFO column: e.g: CSQ=OK,OK,NO,OK -> CSQ=OK,OK,OK.
+Use with care, it's not always possible to find the allele corresponding to an annotation.
       Default: false
     -R, --rmnoatt, --remove-variant-if-no-INFO
       remove the variant if option -r was used and the is no more attribute